-On January 1, 2021, we have entered into a transaction through Bokefa, with the shareholders of Guangxi Zhongtong Insurance Agency Co., Ltd ("Guangxi Zhongtong"), a local Chinese entity with business and operations in the insurance brokerage business.
-Pursuant to the transaction, we have granted to the Guangxi Zhongtong shareholders (the "Shareholders") with a frame work loan ("Frame Work Loan") in the amount of up to RMB 40 million (approximately \$6,125,000) ("Frame Work Loan Amount") which is designated, if exercised, to be used as working capital loan for Guangxi Zhongtong.
-As of June 30, 2021, only RMB 1,800,000 (approximately \$275,000) was drawn down from our the Frame Work Loan for working capital and approximately \$500,000 drawn down from our Frame work Loan as loans to shareholders of Guangxi Zhongtong as stipulated in the agreement.
-In the consideration for the Frame Work Loan, the parties have entered into various additional agreements which include among other: (i) a pledge agreement pursuant to which the Shareholders have pledged their shares for the benefit of Bokefa in order to secure the amount drown from the Frame work Loan Amount (ii) exclusive option agreement pursuant to which Bokefa has an exclusive option to purchase the entire shares of Guangxi Zhongtong from the Shareholders ("Option Agreement") under such terms set forth in the Option Agreement which include an exercise price not less than the maximum Frame work Loan Amount and the right to convert the Frame work Loan Amount into the purchased shares (iii) Entrustment Agreement and Power of Attorney Agreement pursuant to which the Shareholders irrevocably entrusted and appointed Tianjin Bokefa as its proxy and trustee to exercise on their behalf any and all rights under applicable law and the articles of association of Guangxi Zhongtong in the Shareholder's equity interest in Guangxi Zhongtong (iv) business cooperation agreement and a master exclusive service agreement which grants Bokefa with rights related to the Guangxi Zhongtong busi
+On January 1, 2021, we entered into a transaction through Bokefa, with the shareholders of Guangxi Zhongtong Insurance Agency Co., Ltd ("Guangxi Zhongtong"), a local Chinese entity with business and operations in the insurance brokerage business.
+Pursuant to the transaction, we loaned the Guangxi Zhongtong shareholders through a frame work loan (the "GZ Frame Work Loan") in the amount of up to RMB 40 million (approximately \$6,125,000) ("GZ Frame Work Loan Amount") which is designated, if exercised, to be used as a working capital loan for Guangxi Zhongtong As of September 30, 2021, only RMB 8,010,000 (approximately \$1,243,000) was drawn down from the GZ Frame Work Loan for working capital and approximately \$857,000 was drawn down for loans to shareholders of Guangxi Zhongtong (as stipulated in the agreement).
+In consideration for the GZ Frame Work Loan, the parties entered into various additional agreements which include: (i) a pledge agreement pursuant to which the shareholders have pledged their shares for the benefit of Bokefa in order to secure the GZ Frame Work Loan Amount (ii) an exclusive option agreement pursuant to which Bokefa has an exclusive option to purchase the entire shares of Guangxi Zhongtong from the shareholders ("Option Agreement") under such terms set forth therein (which include an exercise price not less than the maximum GZ Frame Work Loan Amount and the right to convert the GZ Frame Work Loan Amount into the purchased shares) (iii) an entrustment agreement and power of attorney agreement pursuant to which the shareholders irrevocably entrusted and appointed Tianjin Bokefa as their proxy and trustee to exercise on their behalf any and all rights under applicable law and the articles of association of Guangxi Zhongtong in the shareholder's equity interest in Guangxi Zhongtong, and (iv) a business cooperation agreement and a master exclusive service agreement which grants Bokefa rights related to Guangxi Zhongtong's business and operations in order to secure repayment of the GZ Frame Work

 This transaction was structured pursuant to a Variable Interest Entity ("VIE") Structure (in which we do not hold the shares).
-As such, and in view of our direct ownership in Bokefa and its contractual arrangements with Guangxi Zhongtong, we are regarded as Guangxi Zhongtong's controlling entity and primary beneficiary of the Guangxi Zhongtong business.
-We have, therefore, consolidated the financial position and operating results of Guangxi Zhongtong in our consolidated financial statements, using the fair value of the assets and liabilities of Guangxi Zhongtong, in accordance with U.S. GAAP.
-Please see below for VIE related disclosure.
+Given our direct ownership in Bokefa and its contractual arrangements with Guangxi Zhongtong, we are regarded as Guangxi Zhongtong's controlling entity and primary beneficiary of Guangxi Zhongtong's business.
+We have, therefore, consolidated the financial position and operating results of Guangxi Zhongtong into our consolidated financial statements, using the fair value of the assets and liabilities of